holloway/xml-zero.js/README.md

 **This software is alpha and it doesn't yet work**

 ## Features
-* Tiny and no dependencies (2.6kb minified and gzipped)
+* Tiny and no dependencies
 * Minimal memory use for data using Zero-Copy techniques.
 * Fault tolerant like HTML5 / [XML5](https://github.com/Ygg01/xml5_draft).
 Doesn't care about well-formedness.
 * Multiple root nodes